 Advantages and Disadvantages of Dental Implants

-Dental implants offer a huge number of advantages over wearing traditional dentures, or simply putting up with a gap whereyour natural tooth, or teeth, used to be.
-They can benefit your dental health, your general health and sense of well-being, as well as give you the confidence to smile again, so if you live in York and you’re considering dental implant treatment at our York practice, please have a look at our helpful overview of what the dental implant procedure involves.
+Dental implants offer a huge number of advantages over wearing traditional dentures, or simply putting up with a gap where your natural tooth, or teeth, used to be.
+They can benefit your dental health, your general health and sense of well-being, as well as give you the confidence to smile again, so if you live in York and you’re considering dental implant treatment at our York practice, please have a look at our helpful overview of the advantages and disadvantages of dental implants.

 The advantages of dental implants